Afghans welcome tenuous cease-fire, but many express frustration that a permanent peace seems out of reach

 This is the third cease-fire declared to mark a holiday in the past three years.
 The first was unprecedented and allowed Taliban fighters to travel into government-held cities and towns.
 But some reports said the move resulted in large numbers of Taliban defections, and the cease-fires that have followed have come with orders for Taliban fighters to remain in Taliban territory and not interact with Afghan troops.

 The three days of Eid that began Thursday and follow the end of the holy month of Ramadan are celebrated by many Afghans by receiving relatives in their homes and traveling to visit family in their provinces of origin.
-The expansion of Taliban control along Afghanistan’s highways and the recent uptick in clashes between government and Taliban forces has made the roads dangerous for many Afghans.
+The expansion of Taliban control along Afghanistan’s highways and the recent uptick in clashes between government and Taliban forces have made the roads dangerous for many Afghans.

 The mosque bombing took place in a district just north of Kabul as worshipers were gathering for Friday prayers.
 The attack killed 12, including the mosque’s imam, and wounded 15, according to the Interior Ministry.
 The Taliban quickly issued a statement denying involvement.

-“We condemn the martyrdom of ten people and the wounding of many others in the strongest terms,” said Mujahid, the Taliban spokesman.
+“We condemn the martyrdom of 10 people and the wounding of many others in the strongest terms,” said Mujahid, the Taliban spokesman.

 Past cease-fires have largely been followed by an uptick in violence, and many Afghans worry that the same might happen again.
 The Taliban launched massive attacks across the country after the end of an Eid cease-fire in 2019, triggering intense clashes with Afghan security forces.
 Violence also intensified after the cease-fire that went into effect in 2018.